votingworks/electionguard-kotlin-multiplatform/docs/InputValidation.md

-# 🗳 ElectionGuard KMP Input Validation
+# 🗳 EKM Input Validation
 _last changed: Aug 10, 2022_

-The election manifest and each input plaintext ballot are expected to be validated before being passed to the electionguard KMP library.
-Both the encrypted and decrypted tallies may also be validated against the manifest, and against each other for consistency.
+The election manifest and each input plaintext ballot are expected to be validated before being passed to the EKM library.

 Input Validation is orthogonal to cryptographic verification.
 This document summarizes required (non-crypto) validations.